Updated 7/11/18 by Laverena Wienclaw for TinyCircuits

-And rather than making it reappear on the screen when the ball touches it, we will move the ball off the screen so it is no longer visible or accessible by the ball.
-We'll move it too the arbitrary coordinates of (-100, -100).
-Our updated loop looks like this.
+Rather than making the red brick reappear on the screen when the ball touches it, we will move the brick off the screen so it's no longer visible or accessible by the ball.
+We'll move it to the arbitrary coordinates of (-100, -100).

 Upload this code and give it a try!
-You'll see the bricks in the upper left hand corner of the scree, the ball centered, and the platform in the lower center of the screen.
+You'll see the bricks in the upper left hand corner of the screen, the ball centered, and the platform in the lower center of the screen.
 Move the joystick around and the ball will move just as before.
 Colliding the ball into the bricks will make them disappear!

-Okay, so now that we have some of the game mechanics in place, we'll do some fine tuning.
+Coding Advice: Okay, so now that we have some of the game mechanics in place, we'll do some fine tuning.
 It is important to be patient while developing.
 Implementing too many changes at once may result in bugs with unintended side effects that are hard to find.
 Taking small steps allows us to test that our revisions do everything we intend, and nothing we don't.
 The "Implement, Test, Repeat" cycle will actually take less time than hunting down errors or conflicting code arguments.
 Slow and steady wins the race!

 Next, we'll correct our motion and control so that the platform is our moveable "character", the bricks will be reactionary, and the ball will serve as the intermediary, moving as it chooses (based on angle calculations).

 To make the platform move we'll use the same approach as we did in making the ball move.
 Check boundaries, then apply movement, in this instance however, the platform will only move along the x-axis, so we will no longer be using the joystick Up and Down directions.
-We'll change the readInputs function to be a movePlatform function, then move the button checking to a separate routine (we'll revamp this later on to reset the bricks).
+We'll change the readInputs() function to be a movePlatform() function, then move the button checking to a separate routine (we'll revamp this later on to reset the bricks).
 These will be our new functions.
-Don't forget to rename to movePlatform in the loop routine and add a call checkPushbuttons beneath that.
+Don't forget to rename to movePlatform() in the loop routine and add a call to checkPushbuttons() beneath that.

 Now we need to make the ball move.
-So we'll use a similar method as we did when we made the brick move, although this time, we need to have the code calculate angles, or move the ball along discrete paths.
+So we'll use a similar method to the way the brick moves, however, this time we need to have the code calculate angles, or move the ball along discrete paths.
 For the simplicity of this tutorial, we will make the ball move only in 45 degree paths.
-If you're interested in the more advanced method of making the code calculate the trigonometric angles, check out our code for Tiny Brick!
-We'll start by adding a new variable that will keep track of the ball direction for us.
+(If you're interested in a more advanced method of calculating angles, check out our code for Tiny Brick!)

 Be sure to add these functions to the main loop!